darrarski/DRSwipeMenu-iOS/README.md

 ## Usage

 Check out included example project.
 It shows how to use swipe menu on `UITableViewCell`, but menu could be embedded anywhere in the view hierarchy.
+All public headers are documented.

 ## Changelog